 This statement means let China remain unconscious towards her social, political, and economic development; let her remain blinded by her complacency; let China never have the knowledge to realize her global potential; let China never become the envy of other nations; let China never know the value in her population; let China be enslaved and be highly dependent on other nations.

 The Challenge of a Sleeping Giant

 During the time of Napoleon Bonaparte, China was under an ideology that seemed to have enslaved her.
 It was the Qing Dynasty, a Chinese cultural ideology that seemed to have blinded her against leveraging her potentials for national success and global recognition.

 As a strategist military leader, Napoleon understood what would surface if China had discovered herself and woken up during his time.
-She would had been his greatest threat to his global conquest.
-The emperor did saw the future of China, yet it does not quibble the fact that if China had woken up during the time of Napoleon Bonaparte, she would had been his doom.
+She would have been his greatest threat to his global conquest.
+The emperor did see the future of China, yet it does not quibble the fact that if China had woken up during the time of Napoleon Bonaparte, she would have been his doom.

 China had spent less than 70 years in isolation before becoming a major global economic influencer.
 Her self-sufficient ideology was a disaster to millions of her citizens.

 During the 1950s, she experienced one of the biggest human cataclysms of the 20th Century: Mao Zedong’s effort to hastily industrialize China’s peasant economy failed which led to the death of 10 to 40 million people.
 During the 1960s Mao launched the Cultural Revolution: an attempt to discourage foreign ideologies from thwarting her communist dream, which landed the nation in social turmoil.

 China endured a century of social, political, and economic subjugation and humiliation at the hands of imperialists.